surajaswal29/india-state-district-plugin/README.md

 - Edge (latest)
 - Opera (latest)

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.
+We follow [Semantic Versioning](https://semver.org/) and document all notable changes following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.

 ## Contributing

 We appreciate all contributions to improve India State District Plugin.
 Here's how you can help: